-In order to prove that you will not be staying in the U.S. indefinitely, you have to show that the reason for your U.S. visit is for vacation, business, or medical treatment for a limited time only.
-You also need to show that you have certain economic and social ties or a home address outside the U.S. that will make sure that you will be leaving the U.S. after your intended visit.
-Finally, you need to prove that you have enough funds to cover your expenses during your stay in the U.S.[ii]
+In order to prove that you will not be staying in the U.S. indefinitely with your B-2 visa, you have to be clear that the reason for your visit is for vacation or medical treatment only for a limited time.
+You need to show that you have certain economic and social ties or a home address outside the U.S. that will ensure that you will go back to the Philippines.
+Finally, you need to show that you have enough funds to cover your expenses during your stay in the U.S

 How to apply for a US Tourist visa

 Step 1.
 Pay the visa application fee of $160

 You may pay your visa application fee at any BPI Branch or online through BPI or Bancnet.
 You will be paying the current peso equivalent of $160.
 Always remember to keep your payment receipt, which will be needed once you make an appointment for your interview, as well as during the interview itself.

 - BPI – Before heading to any BPI branch, print out the deposit slip that you can find in the U.S. Embassy website under the Cash at Bank section and bring it with you upon payment.
 Be mindful of the expiration date of the deposit slip.
 If the deposit slip has expired, please print a new one.